tasxatzial/photobook/README.md

 * Automatic fill in of the country, city, address fields (HTML5 geolocation + Nominatim online service).

-* Option to associate a username to a face that can be used for recognition during the sign-in process (Face++ online service): The user can select a face photo from the disk drive and upload it to the service.
-If Face++ recognizes a face, the photo is then stored online and may be used in the sign in form.
+* Option to associate a username to a face using a photo (Face++ online service).
+A photo that shows the same face can be used during signin so that the username is filled in automatically.

-### Sign in
+### Sign in screen

-* Automatic fill in of the username (Face++ online service): The user has the option to select a face photo from the disk drive.
-If the face has been associated to his/her username during the sign-up process, Face++ should be able using that photo to identify the username.
+* Automatic fill in of the username using a face photo (Face++ online service).

 * The Face++ service is also used to detect if the face in the photo shows any emotion.
 In that case it returns an appropriate message.

 ### Logged in features

-* Create posts, this is possible both from the user page and the main page.
-A post has a location (verified either with HTML geolocation or the Nominatim online service) and a description as the minimum required fields.
-Optionally it can have a photo that has been selected from the disk or a URL to an online photo, and a URL to an online resource.
+* Create posts, this is possible both from the user posts page and the main page.

 * Delete own posts.

 * Edit account details.
-This includes all information entered during sign up except the username.

 * Delete account.
 This also deletes all owned posts.